mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 Allowed only when the value of version is `1.5`.

-This optional parameter specifies the API key to be used in the communication with the Columnstore administrative daemon.
+This optional parameter specifies the API key to be used in the communication with the ColumnStore administrative daemon.
 If no key is specified, then a key will be generated and stored to the file `api_key.txt` in the directory with the same name as the monitor in data directory of MaxScale.
 Typically that will be `/var/lib/maxscale/<monitor-section>/api_key.txt`.

-Note that Columnstore will store the first key provided and thereafter require it, so changing the key requires the resetting of the key on the Columnstore nodes as well.
+Note that ColumnStore will store the first key provided and thereafter require it, so changing the key requires the resetting of the key on the ColumnStore nodes as well.

 ### `local_address`

 Allowed only when the value of version is `1.5`.

-With this parameter it is specified what IP MaxScale should tell the Columnstore nodes it resides at.
+With this parameter it is specified what IP MaxScale should tell the ColumnStore nodes it resides at.
 Either it or `local_address` at the global level in the MaxScale configuration file must be specified.
 If both have been specified, then the one specified for the monitor overrides.

 ## Commands

-The Columnstore monitor provides module commands using which the Columnstore cluster can be managed.
+The ColumnStore monitor provides module commands using which the ColumnStore cluster can be managed.
 The commands can be invoked using the REST-API with a client such as curl or using maxctrl.